A nonlocal feature-driven exemplar-based approach for image inpainting: Problem formulation and related works

 As mentioned previously, local variational approaches tend to be most successful when the inpainting region is thin or small.
 When the impainting region is larger or texture recovery is important, so-called nonlocal approaches often offer superior performance.

 \textbf{Nonlocal Approaches}: In nonlocal variational approaches, rather than just propagating structure into the inpainting region through regularity restrictions, global features and pattern recognition are often exploited.
-In order to take advantage of repetitive features such as texture about a point, the neighborhood of a point, often called a patch, is utilized.
+In order to take advantage of repetitive features such as texture about a point, the neighborhood of a point, often referred to as a patch, is utilized.
 To formalize the concept of patches, let $\patch$ be the rectangle centered at $(0,0)$ with side lengths $s_1$ and $s_2$, i.e.,

 We define the patch of $\bfu$ about the point $\bfx$ as $ p_\bfu(\bfx) := \bfu \left( \bfx + \patch \right),$ where $\bfx + \patch = \left\{\bfx + \bfy : \bfy \in \patch \right\}$ denotes the Minkowski summation.
-Nonlocal models view an image $\bfu$ as a manifold $\mathcal{M}_\bfu$ embedded in the space of all patches of $\bfu$, $\left\{ p[\bfu](\bfx) : \bfx \in \Omega \right\}$.
+Nonlocal models view an image $\bfu$ as a manifold $\mathcal{M}_\bfu$ embedded in the space of all patches of $\bfu$, $\left\{ p_\bfu(\bfx) : \bfx \in \Omega \right\}$.
 Nonlocal methods frequently take advantage of the low dimensionality inherent in the patch manifold \cite{Osher2017}.
 Discrete representations of patch manifolds are often interpreted as weighted graphs and the choice of a weighting function determines the flow of information from the known to the unknown regions of the image.

 \underline{Nonlocal total variation}: A nonlocal variant of the local total variation inpainting model was introduced in \cite{Gilboa2008}.
-In this method, given an initial image $\hat{\bfu}$ defined on the domain $\Omega$ and an inpainting region $\mathcal{O} \subset \Omega$, a nonlocal gradient is employed as a regularization term instead of the local derivatives in \eqref{eq:ROF}.
-In the the nonlocal total variation framework, both isotropic and anisotropic functionals are considered:
+In this model, a nonlocal gradient is employed as a regularization term instead of the local derivatives in \eqref{eq:ROF}.
+In the nonlocal total variation framework, both isotropic and anisotropic functionals are considered:

 respectively.
 The weighting function $w(\bfx,\bfy)$ in \eqref{eqn:NLTVFunctionals} is given by

 where for a given $n$, $A_n(\bfx)$ is the set of $n$ nearest neighbors of $\bfx$ in a weighted patch distance metric $d[\hat{\bfu}](\bfx,\cdot)$ based on the initial image $\hat{\bfu}$: